Schedule an Appointment

 Spay/neuter surgeries are performed Monday through Friday.
 For drop-off and pick-up times, see our Pre-Operative Instructions page.

-Outdoor community cats are accepted for surgery Mondays and Wednesdays.
-They can be brought in as a "walk-in" Monday or Wednesday at 8:30am.
+Outdoor community cats are normally accepted for surgery Mondays and Wednesdays.
+They can normally be brought in as a "walk-in" Monday or Wednesday at 8:30am.
 We are not currently accepting walk-in community cats as we fine tune our new procedures.
 We hope to be accepting them again very soon.
 Walk-ins will have spay/neuter surgery as soon as possible, but due to the unpredictable nature of accepting walk-ins, we cannot guarantee any cat without an appointment will receive surgery on the day it is brought in.
 When needed, walk-ins will stay an extra night and receive surgery the following day.
 Caretakers will be notified via phone if this is the case for a cat(s) they brought in.
 We do stop accepting outdoor cats for spay/neuter if the number of walk-ins is higher than the number we can safely complete.
 Check the Humane Ohio Facebook page for notices of closure to outdoor cats.
 See our Guidelines for Outdoor Community Cats (Stray, Feral/Wild, Barn).

 Humane Ohio will spay/neuter kittens when they're eight weeks old and at least 2 lbs, and puppies when they're eight weeks old and 2-4 lbs. (depending on the breed).
 It's a myth that you can't spay/neuter kittens and puppies when they're so young - they actually bounce back from spay/neuter surgery very quickly.
 Pediatric Spay/Neuter is safe and can be less stressful on the animal than waiting until they're older.